Living in our Residence Hall

 The college may remove a student, with only 24 hours notice, if they do not follow these policies.

 See the Residence Hall Handbook for all policies as presented at orientation.

-It is the responsibility of the student to register with the Students with Disabilities Office (SSD) if special accommodations are needed when applying for housing.
-The student is encouraged to apply early and to notify the Housing and Residence Life Office of special needs when the application for housing is made.
+You must register with the Students with Disabilities Office (SSD) if special accommodations are needed when applying for housing.
+You are encouraged to apply early and to notify the Housing and Residence Life Office of special needs when the application for housing is made.

 Read The Naked Roommate book and check out www.nakedroommate.com for insight and tips about your new journey.